bhubie/talks/blazor-render-modes/slides/slides.md

     - if you look at the project file - not the web assembly poject type, and the depencty on AspNetCore WebAssembly package.

   - Now back in the main server project - lets take a look at the Program.cs file.
-    - there are calles in the builder to Add both Server and WebAssembly components
+    - there are calls in the builder to Add both Server and WebAssembly components
-    - tIn the app section there are also calls to add the Render modes and the assembly reference to the Client project
+    - In the app section there are also calls to add the Render modes and the assembly reference to the Client project

   - If you remember I set this to be rendered globally.
 This is set in App.razor
     - if you look at the HeadOutlet and the Router we are explicetly passing as a parameter to the component for it to render as InteractiveAuto